infogile-api/docs/README.md

 ````

 ## List AppSpaces
-To list all AppSpaces a user have access to (a user identified by their email)
+To list all AppSpaces a user have *EDIT* or *ADMIN* access to (a user identified by their email).
+If a user only have *USE* access, it will not show here.

 ````
 Endpoint: /auth/appspaces